Unexpected ACM Finds

 R A clearance certificate must be issued by the Competent Person, refer to ‘Monitoring and Clearance Inspections’.

-The excavator operator shall be “inducted” in to the relevant safe work method statement for removing the asbestos and work under the supervision of a Licenced Asbestos Removalist – with appropriate PPE, etc. An air monitor maybe setup in the cabin whilst the works are being conducted.
+The mobile plant operators (e.g. excavator operator) shall be “inducted” into the relevant SWMS for removing the ACM/ACD and work under the supervision of a Licenced Asbestos Removalist – with appropriate PPE, etc. An air monitor maybe setup in the cabin whilst the works are being conducted.

-The excavator must be “decontaminated” once the task has been completed and the Competent Person has issued a clearance certificate for the area.
+The mobile plant (e.g.) excavator must be “decontaminated” once the task has been completed and the Competent Person has issued a clearance certificate for the area.

 ACM Inadvertent Potential Exposure